Al Checco

 Al Checco (July 21, 1921 – July 19, 2015) was an American film, television and theatre actor.
-Born in Pittsburgh, Pennsylvania, he was known for playing the role of Bernard Stein in the 1968 film The Party.
+Born in Pittsburgh, Pennsylvania, he was known for playing Bernard Stein in the 1968 film The Party.

-Checco was the partner of actor, Don Knotts, in which they were performing entertainers in Special Services to soldiers during World War II.
+Checco was the partner of actor Don Knotts when they were performing entertainers in Special Services to soldiers during World War II.
 He died on July 19, 2015 of natural causes at his home in Studio City, California, at the age of 93.